-These are active phishing attempts on Georgetown University email.
-If you clicked on a link in a fraudulent email, go to another computer and change your password.
-You can also contact us at email@example.com.
+These are active phishing or hacking attempts on Georgetown University email.
+If you clicked on a link or otherwise responded to a fraudulent email, go to another computer and change your password.
+You can also contact us at CIRT@georgetown.edu.

 Featured Recent Phishing